List of IPv6 transition mechanisms: Dual-Stack Lite (DS-Lite)

 Dual-Stack Lite technology does not involve allocating an IPv4 address to customer-premises equipment (CPE) for providing Internet access.
 The CPE distributes private IPv4 addresses for the LAN clients, according to the networking requirement in the local area network.
 The CPE encapsulates IPv4 packets within IPv6 packets.
 The CPE uses its global IPv6 connection to deliver the packet to the ISP's carrier-grade NAT (CGN), which has a global IPv4 address.
-The original IPv4 packet is recovered and NAT is performed upon the IPv4 packet and is routed to the public IPv4 Internet.
-The CGN uniquely identifies traffic flows by recording the CPE public IPv6 address, the private IPv4 address, and TCP or UDP port number as a session.
+The original IPv4 packet is recovered, address translation is performed upon the IPv4 packet, and it is routed to the public IPv4 Internet.
+The carrier-grade NAT router uniquely identifies traffic flows by recording the protocol used (e.g. UDP, SCTP), customer public IPv6 address, the customer node private IPv4 address, customer node port number if applicable (e.g. with UDP or TCP), and the IPv4 address, and port number if applicable, of the upstream node, as a session.

 Lightweight 4over6 extends DS-Lite by moving the NAT functionality from the ISP side to the CPE, eliminating the need to implement carrier-grade NAT.
 This is accomplished by allocating a port range for a shared IPv4 address to each CPE.
 Moving the NAT functionality to the CPE allows the ISP to reduce the amount of state tracked for each subscriber, which improves the scalability of the translation infrastructure.